 This Old Fashioned Potato Salad is the best!
-Just like grandma’s recipe, this traditional potato salad recipe is creamy and made with mayonnaise, sour cream, and hard-boiled eggs.
-Perfect for occasions out in the great outdoors!
+Just like grandma’s potato salad, this recipe is creamy and made with mayonnaise, sour cream, and hard-boiled eggs.
+Perfect for occasions in the great outdoors!

 Old fashioned potato salad made with egg is a little different than the classic potato salad recipes, but guess what?
 You definitely will not regret adding the hard-boiled eggs.
 The eggs truly make this recipe well-rounded and extra hearty!

 POTATOES: For this recipe, I like to use red potatoes.
-The texture of the red potatoes are just so good and perfect for potato salads.
+The buttery flavor of the red potatoes is just so good, and the texture is perfect for potato salads.

 EGGS: Make sure the eggs are hard-boiled and chopped before starting this recipe.
 It will make your life much easier!